 One of the reasons I like the gig economy is because it lets me try out weird jobs that I might not otherwise get to do in a normal setting.
-I’m sure you’ve had times where you thought it’d be fun to do a certain type of job for a day.
-I know I’ve always thought it’d be interesting to be a postman for a day.
+I’m sure you’ve had times where you thought it’d be fun to do a certain type of job for a day (I know I’ve always thought it’d be interesting to be a postman for a day).
 Unfortunately, with the way jobs work, you can’t just sign up and go do a job randomly just to see what it’s like.

 The latest gig that I’ve been trying out is working as an on-demand dog walker with an app called Wag.
-Like a lot of these type of apps, I first learned about the Wag app from my brother, who signed up for it back when it first launched.
+Like a lot of these types of apps, I first learned about the Wag app from my brother, who signed up for it back when it first launched.
 He lives out on the East Coast, so he tends to get these apps before they make their way over to me in the Midwest.

-I’ve been taking part in this pet revolution by starting up my own dog sitting side hustle using Rover.
+I’ve been taking part in this pet revolution by starting up my own dog sitting business using Rover.
 For people like me who already own a dog, dog sitting makes a lot of sense.
 It’s not a lot of work to take care of a second dog if you’re already taking care of one dog anyway.

-Dog walking on the other hand….that’s a whole different thing that I thought would be fun to try out.
+Dog walking on the other hand – that’s a whole different thing that I thought would be fun to try out.

 The Signup Process

 Like with a lot of these gig economy apps, signing up to be a Wag Walker doesn’t take much time.
-When I signed up, Wag asked me to have a few friends give me a recommendation before I could proceed.
-I gave them some email addresses and Wag sent my recommenders a recommendation form to fill out.
+When I initially signed up, Wag asked me to have a few friends give me a recommendation before I could proceed.
+I gave them some email addresses and Wag sent my recommenders a form to fill out.
 Wag moved me on to the next step a day or two later.

 Once I got through that step, I had to answer a few questions, watch a few training videos, and take a few quizzes related to walking dogs.
 The questions mainly have to do with how to put on a leash properly and how to walk a dog correctly.
 I thought most of the questions were pretty common sense.
-It also doesn’t take long – I watched the videos and took the quizzes during a bus ride into work.
+It also doesn’t take long – I watched the videos and took the quizzes during a bus ride to work.

 My First Wag Walk

-Since Wag is really new in my area, it took me a while before I got my first request.
+Since Wag was new in my area, it took me a while before I got my first request.
 If a walk request comes, you get a notification telling you how far away the client lives.
 The app will also show you a picture of the dog and the general neighborhood that the request is coming from.
 For a while, my screen just looked like this.